North Carolina CAM Audit Rights: 3-Year Window [2026]

 Lease-Defined Dispute Windows

 North Carolina courts enforce lease-defined dispute windows as contractual conditions.
-The three-year statutory period is already shorter than in most states, but lease dispute windows of 30 to 90 days are also enforceable.
+Even though the three-year statutory period is already shorter than in most states, lease dispute windows of 30 to 90 days are also enforceable.
 Missing a 60-day lease dispute window for a 2023 reconciliation while the SOL is still open means the dispute is barred by the contractual condition even though the three-year period has not expired.

 For North Carolina tenants, the practical implication is acute: the combination of a three-year SOL and a 60-day lease window means action must be taken within two months of receiving each annual reconciliation.
-This is more urgent than any other state in this guide.
+No other state in this guide creates that level of urgency.

 North Carolina-Specific CAM Issues